Have you ever wondered how much a cruise really costs? I’m going to give you a hint.

 The excursion cost us $99 each or $198 total for the two of us.
 We did pay a premium as we organized the trip through Carnival Cruise Line.

 The excursion came with guarantees that the ship wouldn’t leave without us if something happened on our excursion along with other nuances.
 We didn’t want to run into any problems as first time cruisers.

 In our second and third ports, we just walked around the city.
 We stopped in all of the various touristy shops near the port.
 We only bought a straw fan for $6 and a souvenir t-shirt for $17.
 The T-shirt was a purchase we had planned prior to leaving for our on the cruise.

 In total we spent $221 on in port activities.
 Think we’re close to being done on cruise spending?
 Nope, not yet!

 On Board Drinks, Food and Entertainment

-Our costs in this area were subsidized by my parents.
-They had bought us a first cruise gift package which included 4 drink tickets worth $5.75 each and a photo voucher worth $15, along with other gifts.
+My parents helped subsidize our costs in this spending category.
+They had bought us a first cruise gift package.
+The package included 4 drink tickets worth $5.75 each and a photo voucher worth $15, along with other gifts.

 In addition to the $23 in drink vouchers we spent an additional $12.08 on drinks.
-We got off lucky compared to many of people on the ship who seemed to be constantly drinking.
+We considered ourselves lucky compare to many of people on the ship who constantly drank.

-Drinks cost about $7 to $11 per drink and there is a mandatory 15% gratuity charged in addition to the advertised drink prices.
+Drinks cost about $7 to $11 per drink.
+Additionally, there is a mandatory 15% gratuity charged on top of to the advertised drink prices.

 On the first day of the cruise my girlfriend (now wife) won an $89 off certificate to the spa on the cruise ship.